skade/yakshav.es/_sources/conference-organisation-workshop.md

 ## Conditions

 For the workshop to run, I need:

 * A room with equipment (post-its, whiteboards, sharpies)

   - The venue must be accessible (wheelchair accessible, with accessible toilet an good space for retreat)

+* Drinks

-* Catering or easy access to food locally
+* Catering or easy access to a variety of food locally

+  - I'd find it acceptible if attendess cover consumption if a solution for those that can't is found

 * Sponsorship of 1000 EUR for my work

 * Sponsorship of 1000 EUR for the diversity trainers work

 The fees are non-negotiatable.
 I'm okay with pooling, as long as payment can be done in one block, saving me effort.
 Upfront payment is required.